Brentlyw/Antigen/README.md

 # Antigen
-An image forensics utility to detect digital modifications using ELA, inspired by FotoForensics.
+An image forensics utility to detect and visualize digital modifications using ELA, inspired by FotoForensics.

 # Features
 - Displays Original, ELA Highlighted image, and ELA heatmap.